-Magical Bridge Foundation brings to life truly innovative and inclusive playgrounds for everyone, including the 1 in 5 of us living with a visible or invisible disability.
-We believe everyone should feel the MAGIC of play, including children and adults with disabilities and special needs, those from economically challenged homes or underfunded schools, and those who long for a secure spot to feel the freedom of swinging, sliding, spinning, and finding new friends.
+Magical Bridge Foundation brings to life truly innovative and inclusive playgrounds for everyone, including the 1 in 4 of us living with a visible or invisible disability.
+We believe everyone should feel the MAGIC of play, including children and adults with disabilities and special needs, those from economically challenged homes or underfunded schools, and those who long to feel the freedom of swinging, sliding, spinning, and finding new friends.
 This is the spirited mission of Magical Bridge Foundation.
-For additional information about Magical Bridge Foundation, kindly visit our FAQ.

 Magical Bridge Foundation is a registered 501(c)(3) non-profit organization.
 EIN: 81-2377796